mankeletor/kapow-builds/README.md

 When it done a debian package should be created on tmp-destdir/<packagename>.deb

 You should ignore the alien warning "file not found"

+# Got Slack?

+With some mods you can turn this build scripts into SlackBuilds, Why?
+I took some helps from slackbuilds cos Pat did it very right from beginning!